 Within a very short time organic conductors have been developed with the conductivity of metals such as copper, while organic electronics has evolved photoelectric cells, diodes, light emitting diodes, lasers and transistors.
 The result is that a class of plastic materials referred to as conjugated polymers are fast displacing traditional materials such as natural polymers (e.g. wood), metals, ceramics and glass in many applications owing to the combination of their physical/mechanical properties (light weight combined with physical strength) and ease of processibility (the ability to mould the shape of plastic materials or extrude into sheet and rod through a die).

 What this means is that OLEDs can be deployed in a wide range of electronic devices and can be used extensively throughout any given device.
+For monitors and mobile phones you can check out OLED TVs for sale.
 Active components of displays can be polymers, substrates can be polymers, logical electronics can be polymers, and so on.
 In the years ahead OLEDs will see applications in personal computers, cell phones, televisions, general wide area lighting, signs, billboards, communications and any of a number of information appliances.

 The basic OLED cell structure consists of a stack of thin organic layers sandwiched between a transparent anode and a metallic cathode.
 The organic layers comprise a hole-injection layer, a hole-transport layer, an emissive layer and an electron-transport layer.
 When an appropriate voltage (typically a few volts) is applied to the cell, the injected positive and negative charges recombine in the emissive layer to produce light (electroluminescence).
 The structure of the organic layers and the choice of anode and cathode are designed to maximise the recombination process in the emissive layer, thus maximising the light output from the OLED device.
 Both the electroluminescent efficiency and control of colour output can be significantly enhanced by doping the emissive layer with a small amount of highly fluorescent molecules.